alexsanyum/AS_Thesis_AMPSpiderSilk/README.md

 # AS_Thesis_AMPSpiderSilk
 ## EST Data
+To slect data, we focus on samples than contain at least one silk gland in tissue sample.
 All EST data are in EST-data directory.
-Five spider species data were collected from NCBI-EST database in FASTA format. feature_info file contain information about biosamplre id, spider species, used vector, insertion region, primers and tissue type.
+Five spider species data were collected from NCBI-EST database in FASTA format. feature_info file contain information about biosample id, spider species, used vector, insertion region, primers and tissue type.
 ## EST Data pre-traetment
 Before all analysis, fasta files where modified using regular expressions to get adequate format for TCGIL cluster tool software.
 Regular expression used for modified reads was:
 ~~~